-The primary consideration for a referee is that they are able to comment independently and authoritatively on your application.
-At least one referee should be someone who has worked closely with you and is familiar with your research (for example a PhD or postdoctoral supervisor, mentor, prior collaborator).
-You should not choose both referees from your proposed host organisation and, if possible, one should be an international referee.
+The primary consideration for a nominated referee is that they are able to comment independently and authoritatively on your application.
+At least one referee should be someone who has worked closely with you and is familiar with your research (for example, a PhD or post-doctoral supervisor, mentor, prior collaborator).
+You should not choose both referees from your proposed host organisation.
 You should make sure they are able to provide a reference before adding them to your application.